What is a Letter of Credit – How to Raise Funds The Right Way

 Types of Letters Of Credit

-There are several types of letters of credit so lets start with the four most common types and when to use a letter of credit in international trade.
+There are several types of letters of credit so lets start with the four most common types and when to use letters of credit as trade finance options.

 RED CLAUSED